visgl/deck.gl/docs/developer-guide/base-maps/using-with-mapbox.md

 If you also need to mix deck.gl layers with base map layers, e.g. having deck.gl surfaces below text labels or objects occluding each other correctly in 3D, then you have to use deck.gl layers interleaved with Mapbox layers in the same WebGL2 context.
 In addition to using [MapboxOverlay](../../api-reference/mapbox/mapbox-overlay#using-with-react-map-gl) to insert Deck into the map container, you have to use interleaved mode (`interleaved: true`).
 Be cautious that this feature subjects to bugs and limitations of mapbox-gl's custom layer interface, and is only compatible with WebGL2 (See [interleaved renderer compatibility](../../api-reference/mapbox/overview#interleaved-renderer-compatibility)).
 The [pure js gallery example](https://github.com/visgl/deck.gl/blob/master/examples/gallery/src/mapbox-overlay.html) illustrates this pattern.

-## Inserting Mapbox into the Deck.gl container
+## Inserting Mapbox into the deck.gl container

 ```jsx
 import DeckGL from '@deck.gl/react';